 The card was bundled with a couple of games that show off the ray-tracing features of the card: Control and Wolfenstein: Youngblood.
 I expected to love Wolfenstein: Youngblood because I really like its predecessors, but I found the game rather "meh," and have never finished it.
 Control, on the other hand, was a wonderful game that I played to the very end.
 It now has expansions, but I've not played them.

 I debated about whether to get 32 GB of RAM or 64 GB.
 I eventually went with 32 GB of Trident Z Neo 32GB DDR4 3600.
 I knew that I wanted 3600 MHz RAM to max out the timings but keep the AMD Infinity Fabric at a 1:1 ratio.
 This RAM is made to work well with the new AMD processors.
 It has 16-19-19-39 timing numbers (CAS Latency 16) when running at 1.35V.
 G.Skill has become my go-to RAM supplier.
-I have yet to be disappointed with any of the RAM I've purchased from them.
-At the time I got this, it was a new model for a new CPU, so it was pretty pricey.
-I could get the same RAM for $30 less now or pay the same and get tighter timings.
+I have yet to be disappointed with any of the RAM I've purchased made by them.
+At the time I got this, it was a new model for a new CPU, so it was pretty pricey at $223.
+(Note from November 2021: I decided to bump that up to 48GB, so I bought another 16 GB of this same RAM for $112.)

 The RGB is a nice touch, but I didn't go overboard with RGB in this system.
 If a component came with it, I used it, but I didn't much go out of my way.